woanversace/react/README.md

 ```

 ##Events

-React also has a built in cross browser events system.
-The events are attached as properties of components and can trigger methods.
-Lets make our count increment using events
+React also has a built-in cross browser events system.
+The events are attached as properties of components, and can trigger methods.
+Let’s try increasing the count by using events with below example.

 ```js
 var Counter = React.createClass({